ExaModels

 julia> @register_bivariate(relu23, drelu231, drelu232, ddrelu2311, ddrelu2312, ddrelu2322)ExaModels.@register_univariate — Macro

-@register_univariate(f, df, ddf)Register a univariate function f to ExaModels, so that it can be used within objective and constraint expressions
+@register_univariate(f, df, ddf)Register a univariate function f so it can be used inside @add_obj / @add_con expressions.
+The macro adds three method groups:

 Example